thebetioplane/league_match_alert/README.md

 - Player One has their threshold set to 1/5 = 0.2 KD when over 6 deaths
 - Player Two has their threshold set to 3/10 = 0.3 KD when over 7 deaths
 - Player Three has their threshold set to 1/10 = 0.1 KD when over 10 deaths

+Additional commpile-time configs can be found in src/config.hpp